jo/sync-tank/distributed-migration-strategies/index.md

 {
   "_id": "todo-item:4d3956b34778d92c676e3a487dad73fe",
   "schema": "todo-item",
-  "version": 2,
+  "version": 3,
   "title": "change the world",
   "isImportant": "true",
-  "isDone": false,
+  "status": "blocked",
   "goupId": "e302f183a96194f7d19dce0eaf5e3cf8",
   "createdAt": "2017-11-14T00:00:00.000Z"
 }
 ```

 The `groupId` attribute clearly establishes the association of the todo item with the group above.
-It is also easy to see how multiple todo items could belong into this group if each of them specifies the same group id.
+It is also easy to see how multiple todo items could belong to this group if each of them specified the same group id.

-With these changes in place, let's continue our story.
-We have just talked to developers about the direction that application development should take in the future.
-To make life easier for them, we have decided that we do not want to have documents without group id in the system.
-Every todo item *must* belong in exactly one group.
-To enforce this, we *require* the `groupId` attribute to be defined in every todo item document.
-This will allow us to *validate* the requirement and prevent us from storing documents without a group.
+It is also interesting that the todo item schema is at version three already.
+Why is that?
+It's because we've had a long talk with our developers and we decided to make their lifes easier by *requiring* the `groupId` attribute.
+Every todo item *must* belong into exactly one group and we can make sure this is the case through schema *validations*.
+When developers can rely on this assumption, the application code becomes simpler and more maintainable.
+That's good for business.
+But as before there are documents from the past that already exist in user databases.
+These do not have group ids and they are *invalid* now.
+So by adding a *required* attribute to the schema, we have introduced another *breaking change*.
+This is why we increase the schema version once more.

 We now have a good idea about how to adapt the data schema in order to react to the latest feature requests.
 We have even found a way to make developers happy by enforcing their expectations through schema validations.
-At this point we would like to release a new version of the web app that allows users to mark todos as important, to change the color scheme of their apps, and to sort their todo items into groups.
+At this point we would like to release a new version of the web app that allows users (1) to mark todos as important, (2) to change the color scheme of their apps, (3) to choose from a number of progress states and (4) to sort their todo items into groups.

 But wait!
-What about the todo items that have been created in the past?
-Those documents are now *invalid* because they do not specify a group id.
-When our new apps encounter such an older document they will not know what to do with it.
-It looks like we will have to change existing documents somehow.
-We could, for instance, associate them with some 'default' group.
-But whatever strategy we pick, there's no way to sugarcoat it: this is a *breaking change* to our schema and we need a data migration!
+We have not solved the problem of how to update existing todo items.
+Increasing the schema version for new documents is all very well, but which steps can we take to make sure that old documents can adhere to the new version?
+In principle, we know what to do:

+1. We have to take all the old documents, remove the `isDone` property and replace it with a sensible mapping to some `status` (like `isDone` being `false` means `status` is `active`),
+2. And then we have to assign each existing document to some default group by setting the `groupId` to the default group's id.

+But the question remains: how do we accomplish this in practice?
+How do we actually run such a data migration?

 ### Traditional server-side migration